huhumt/vimrc_huhumt/README.md

 3. curl and git for download plugins
 4. ctags for jump in code
 5. some other dependencies, sorry for it.
-I only test on my own computer, maybe have some problem on your computer, you may solve it by yourself or contact me by <nepood@gmail.com> or pull your request to this repo.
+I only test on my own computer, maybe have some problems on your computer, you may solve it by yourself or contact me by <nepood@gmail.com> or pull your request to this repo.

 DESCRIPTION